 James Pascall was one of the largest sugar confectionery manufacturers in Britain.
-It remains a leading sweets brand in Australia.
+The company claimed to have invented the individually-wrapped bon-bon.
+Pascall remains a leading sweets brand in Australia.

-The business proved successful, and operations were relocated to a larger site at Valentine Place on Blackfriars Road from 1877.
-Ten years later there were 300 employees, mostly women.
+The business was to prove successful, and operations were relocated to a larger site at Valentine Place on Blackfriars Road from 1877.

-A simple-minded employee deliberately burned down the factory in 1887, causing £20,000 worth of damage (£2.5 million in 2015), and leaving only the offices intact.
+A simple-minded employee deliberately burned down the factory in 1897, causing £20,000 worth of damage, and leaving only the offices intact.
 Rival confectionery manufacturers offered Pascall the use of their factories as a stop-gap measure.

 By the turn of the century, one of the company’s most successful lines was Golden Maltex, a malt extract confectionery product.
 In marketing, the company focused on the purity of its products.

 James Pascall is established as a limited company

 James Pascall became a private limited company, with a capital of £50,000, from 1898.